 Pain in your arm may be caused by overstretching, inflammation or compression (pinching) of brachial plexus (14).

 The common symptoms of brachial plexus injury are as follows:

 - Tingling pain in your arm in the area supplied by affected nerves.
 The pain may be accompanied by numbness, abnormal or absent sensations

 - Limb weakness may be present

-Minor injuries due to physical activity can be healed by taking pain killer and avoiding limb movements.
-Injuries due to nerve compression may need to be treated by surgery.
+- Minor injuries due to physical activity can usually be healed by taking painkillers and avoiding limb movements.

 Carpal tunnel syndrome